bartue-dev/blog_api/README.md

 Others:
 * Authentication - Uses a **jsonwebtoken**(jwt) for authentication/authorization.
-* Validation - returns a validation errors if client input a wrong api request
+* Validation - Uses a express-validator to return a validation errors if client input a invalid api request
+* Error response - Created a custom error that handles the error response to every api request
+* Prisma error response - Uses the prisma error handling.
+Handles errors of queries.
+* Pagination - Control the data that will be return in response.
+Uses the offset pagination in prisma queries.

 see the api documentation for more details of the usage of the api [blog_api documentation](https://docs.google.com/document/d/1EVqc4WGtDFdJLphWsGHcV_4ZYO8gyRR61GWRmNNHdeE/edit?tab=t.0)